-CM who flew from South Africa to do the job and later found out how the job was hazardous.
+This 2020 strike was instigated by Daniel Moutang, also a former CM who flew from South Africa to do the job and later found out how the job was hazardous.
 He raised demands about salary increases and improved working conditions to the company, but when they refused to answer his emails he made an attempt to organize a strike in the office.
 Some colleagues supported his ideas, while others refused to collaborate with him out of fear of being fired from the company.
 Thus, the workers were divided into two, those who wanted to strike and those who feared to strike.
-Sama was warned by the ones against the strike before the strike happened so the management fired Daniel without any warnings.
+Sama was warned by the workers against the strike before the strike happened and the management fired Daniel without any warnings.
 That created fear and trust issues among the workers.

 Lethabo further noted that the night shift seemed quiet and peaceful, but it took so many things from him.
 "It made me not have a social life.
 I still find it hard to socialize with people.
 Dealing with what's in my head in isolation made me adopt harmful habits such as heavy alcohol drinking and some drugs that I wouldn't mention here.
 It's hard to sleep after watching horrific content for 8 hours, and you know you have to do it again tomorrow.
 My life was basically on auto-pilot for all of the years I was in Sama.
 I was totally spaced out and the thought of going to that toxic place to consume horrific content every night became so torturous to my mind.